Criticism of the Book of Mormon: Historical accuracy

 Most, but not all, Mormons hold the book's connection to ancient American history as an article of their faith.
-According to Professor John-Charles Duffy this view finds little acceptance outside of Mormonism because "scholars realize that accepting the Book of Mormon's antiquity also means coming to terms with LDS beliefs about Joseph Smith's access to supernatural powers."
+According to Professor John-Charles Duffy, this view finds little acceptance outside of Mormonism because "scholars realize that accepting the Book of Mormon's antiquity also means coming to terms with LDS beliefs about Joseph Smith's access to supernatural powers."
 The theory that the Book of Mormon is an ancient American history is thus considered to fall outside academic credibility.
 Mormon apologetics have proposed multiple theories tying Book of Mormon places to modern locations.

 Anachronisms

-There are a number of words and phrases in the Book of Mormon that are anachronistic—their existence in the text of the Book of Mormon is at odds with known linguistic patterns, archaeological findings, or known historical events.
-Each of the anachronisms is a word, phrase, artifact, or other concept that critics, historians, archaeologists, or linguists believe did not exist in the Americas during the time period in which the Book of Mormon was said to have been written.
+There are a number of words and phrases in the Book of Mormon that are anachronistic—their presence in the text is at odds with known linguistic patterns, archaeological findings, or historical events.
+Each anachronism is a word, phrase, artifact, or other concept that critics, historians, archaeologists, or linguists believe did not exist in the Americas during the time period when the Book of Mormon is said to have been written.
 (See anachronisms in the Book of Mormon for more details, including apologetic viewpoints and discussion.)